UMR-CNRM/EPyGrAM/docs/source/distribution.rst

 Météo France (CNRM/GMAP).

-Every bug report, porting matter, or functionality improvement can be addressed by priority to the Issues system of the Redmine platform, or by mail to alexandre.mary@meteo.fr.
+Every bug report, porting matter, or functionality improvement can be addressed using to the Issues of the github repository (cf. above).

-Furthermore, the package is supposed to evolve in a collaborative way.
+The package is supposed to evolve in a collaborative way.
 Feel free to contribute proposing your own developments, if general enough to potentially interest other people.
-The source code management is hosted by a GIT repository, together with a Redmine platform for project management.
 However, the authors nor Météo France do not undertake to incorporate all proposed contributions into the main trunk of the code and the official releases.

-New releases will be distributed with the above conditions, with information to be delivered through the Redmine project and epygram@meteo.fr mailing-list.